 In this version of twenty questions, I send a list of questions to a willing author and they choose their own interview by handpicking the questions (and how many!) they want to answer.
-Martha Woodroof is the author of Small Blessings.
-Here is what Martha had to say about reading, writing, and making a bucket list helped her publish her novel.
+E.B.
+Moore is the author of An Unseemly Wife.
+Here is what E.B. had to say about reading, writing, and how family stories inspired her writing.

 Would you give us a bit of introduction and let my readers know who you are, how you got started writing, and what kind of books you like to write?

 I came to writing by accident.
 After college and art school, I worked as a sculptor hammering and welding large bronze sheets, but the body can only put up with so much, before it gives out.
 Mine did, and returning to college, (at the same time as my youngest daughter), I stumbled into another creative outlet— poetry, always with narrative, mostly with a farm theme mirroring how I grew up.

 Finishing Line Press published my twenty-six page chapbook, New Eden, A Legacy, the chronicle of my Amish great grandmother’s catastrophic trek west in a covered wagon.
 Readers wanted more of “Ruth’s” story, and much to my horror, a novel seemed the only answer.
 After years more sweat and schooling at Grub Street Writers, I finished An Unseemly Wife.

 I am often struck by the different ways writers respond to the process of writing a book.
 Linus’s Blanket refers to my use of reading and other activities as a means of escape and comfort, can you share with us any routines, food or recipes, or favorite books or rituals that help you thorough the writing process?